-Renuvion takes around thirty-minutes or less to complete, and you can go straight home after the procedure.
+Renuvion takes around thirty minutes or less to complete, and you can go straight home after the procedure.

 With ablative laser resurfacing, the cosmetic surgeon will direct the intense beam of light energy at the treatment location.
 The laser burns through the outer layer of skin and the underlying layer, known as the dermis and epidermis.
 This heating of both layers is when collagen production begins to take place, resulting in better skin texture and tone.

-The entire laser procedure can take between thirty-minutes and two-hours, depending on the size of the treatment area, and how many areas you wish to treat.
+The entire laser procedure can take between thirty minutes and two hours, depending on the size of the treatment area and how many areas you wish to treat.
 You can also go home following laser surgery, but you should always have someone drive you in case you recover slowly from anesthesia.

 What Results Can You Expect from J-Plasma vs. Lasers?

-Whether you intended to erase fine lines or eliminate your acne scars, you should see immediate results with every Renuvion treatment.
+Whether you intend to erase fine lines or eliminate your acne scars, you should see immediate results with every Renuvion treatment.
 Your skin will look and feel tighter and firmer.
 The texture will appear more vibrant with a healthy glow.

 Renuvion is amazing because it can boost your appearance for many months after leaving your cosmetic surgeon’s office.
 The long-term effect of the treatment is caused by Runuvion’s ability to induce collagen production.
 Your body restructures the treatment area over time, making it smoother and more youthful.
 The more time goes by, the younger you’ll look with a Renuvion treatment.

 How long do the effects last?
 Well, the J-Plasma technology was only developed four years ago, and the original test subjects are still showing significant results.
-The results are predicted to last five years or longer when backed up by a healthy skin care routine.
+The results are predicted to last five years or longer when backed up by a healthy skincare routine.